-The Company's Underwriter Warrant liability, Deerfield Warrant liability, embedded Put Option, and the fundamental change and the make-whole interest provisions embedded in the 2021 Notes, as well as the trading securities are measured at fair value on a recurring basis.
-As of June 30, 2016 and December 31, 2015, the Underwriter Warrant liability, Deerfield Warrant liability, and embedded Put Option are reported on the balance sheet in derivative and warrant liability, while the trading securities are reported on the balance sheet in marketable securities and long-term investments.
-The 2021 Notes were issued during the first quarter of 2016 and the fundamental change and make-whole interest provisions embedded in the 2021 Notes are reported on the balance sheet in derivative and warrant liability.
-The Company used a Monte Carlo simulation to value the Underwriter Warrant liability and the embedded Put Option at June 30, 2016 and December 31, 2015.
-A Monte Carlo simulation was also used to value the fundamental change and make-whole interest provisions embedded in the 2021 Notes as of the issuance date and June 30, 2016.
+The Company's Underwriter Warrant liability, Deerfield Warrant liability, and the embedded Put Option on the Deerfield Warrant as well as the fundamental change and the make-whole interest provisions of the 2021 Notes are measured at fair value on a recurring basis.
+As of March 31, 2016 and December 31, 2015, the Underwriter Warrant liability, the Deerfield Warrant liability and the embedded Put Option are reported on the balance sheet in derivative and warrant liability.
+The 2021 Notes were issued during the first quarter of 2016 and the fundamental change and the make-whole interest provisions of the 2021 Notes are also reported on the balance sheet in derivative and warrant liability.
+The Company used a Monte Carlo simulation to value the Underwriter Warrant liability and the embedded Put Option at March 31, 2016 and December 31, 2015.
+A Monte Carlo simulation was also used to value the fundamental change and the make-whole interest provisions of the 2021 Notes as of the issuance date and March 31, 2016.
 Significant unobservable inputs used in measuring the fair value of these financial instruments included the Company's estimated enterprise value, an estimate of the timing of a liquidity or fundamental change event, a present value discount rate and an estimate of the Company's stock volatility using the volatilities of guideline peer companies.
-Changes in the fair value of the Underwriter Warrant liability, the Deerfield Warrant liability, the embedded Put Option and the fundamental change and make-whole interest provisions embedded in the 2021 Notes are reflected in the statements of operations as a fair value adjustment.
-A 10% increase in the enterprise value would result in an increase of \$11,000 in the estimated fair value of the Deerfield Warrant liability, an increase of \$0.6 million in the estimated fair value of the fundamental change and make-whole interest provisions embedded in the
+Changes in the fair value of the Underwriter Warrant liability, the Deerfield Warrant liability, the embedded Put Option and the fundamental change and the make-whole interest provisions of the 2021 Notes are reflected in the statements of operations as a fair value adjustment.
+A 10% increase in the enterprise value would result in an increase of \$0.4 million in the estimated fair value of the Underwriter Warrant liability, an increase of \$0.1 million in the estimated fair value of the Deerfield Warrant liability, an increase of \$0.1 million in the estimated fair value of the fundamental change and the make-whole interest provisions of the 2021 Notes at March 31, 20